…That is the question.

 In medical education, there are a variety of assessment methods available for testing students.
-Historically, a popular approach is to use Single Best Answer (SBA) questions, which have been used successfully in medical examinations for many years.
+Historically, a popular approach is to use Single Best Answer (SBA) exam questions, which have been used successfully in medical examinations for many years.
 However, recently we’ve seen a growing demand from customers for the Very Short Answer (VSA) question style as an alternative.
 In response, VSA’s are now available in the eSystem.
 Below, we’ve examined both of these question types in detail, exploring the benefits and drawbacks of each.

-With SBA questions candidates are asked to pick the single best answer from a list of answers presented alongside the question.
+With SBA exam questions candidates are asked to pick the single best answer from a list of answers presented alongside the question.

 In medical assessments, good SBAs typically consist of a short single question.
 This could include patient details, the medical complaint, any relevant history and observations, physical examination findings and any applicable results.
 The candidate reviews the information before selecting a single answer from the options available.
 Often, there will be five answer options, however, it can be more or less.